petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/service.md

 DataSetName |   Dataset as a training database, as a source database.
 NGramList   |   Ngram model for prepare process.
 TagIdList   |   Tag ID list that will be used during the training.
 Default value is `null` that means all the lead nodes.
 CompressLevel   |   Built-in compress function.
 During the training process compress makes the training faster and more efficient.
 The output files are smaller, that makes the classification process faster.
 Using compress a smaller server size can serve the same training dataset as a bigger machine.
-CompressLevel is a built-in compress function, value can be: 1, 2 or 3.
+CompressLevel is a built-in compress function, values can be: 1, 2 or 3.
 1 is a smaller, 2 is a medium compress level, 3 is a higher compress level.
 CompressSettings    |   Customized compress process.
 Instead of using predefined compress levels, you can use more detailed settings.
 For this please contact our support.

 *Example RESPONSE*